-Roskell for miniatures of the newly issued Military and Naval General Service Medals officially approved for issue in 1849.
-It is most likely this pair of miniatures with glass lunettes in Figure 8 were made by Hunt & Roskell for an elderly veteran around mid-1800’s.
+Midway through the 1800s, as the early full-size Victorian campaign medals were being officially issued to the recipients, the commercial potential of miniature campaign medals started to appeal to many manufacturers.
+One example of commercialization was an advertisement by the famous jewellers, Hunt & Roskell, for miniatures of the newly issued Military and Naval General Service Medals officially approved for issue in 1849.
+It is most likely this pair of miniatures with glass lunettes in Figure 8 was made by Hunt & Roskell for an elderly veteran around the mid-1800s.

 Figure 8 – A pair of miniatures with fancy glass lunettes.

-With the issuance of more campaign medals past 1850 to recognize more and more cases of medals being issued for service by Her Majesty’s forces, the appearance of miniatures became more the norm and officially regulations slowly turned a blind eye to their use.
-The author has seen at least 15 different varieties of commercially made Waterloo Medal miniatures from different manufacturers with the example shown in Figure 9 being the smallest example at 8.5mm in diameter.
+With the issue of more campaign medals after 1850 to recognize more and more cases of service by Her Majesty’s forces, the appearance of miniatures became more the norm and official regulations slowly turned a blind eye to their use.
+The author has seen at least fifteen different varieties of commercially made Waterloo Medal miniatures from different manufacturers, with the example shown in Figure 9 being the smallest example at 8.5mm in diameter.

 Figure 9 – A Waterloo Medal miniature example at 8.5mm in diameter

 The desirability and thus the market value of a Waterloo Medal will always be a subjective exercise and is mainly determined by the three factors listed below.
 The median range or level of a fair market value for Waterloo Medals is established each year by averaging auction results and exchanges between private parties and dealers/clients.